Perlkonig/sqrlserver-python/docs/index.rst

    :hidden:

    usage
+   examples
    divergences
    API <modules>

 This module supports Python-based web servers in processing `SQRL <https://www.grc.com/sqrl/sqrl.htm>`_ requests.
-It only does the core protocol work.
+It only does the core protocol work (signature validation, etc.).
 It leaves data representation, storage, and other platform-specific actions to the server.

 The following terms are used throughout the documentation: